yogi-tud/space_gpu/CONTRIBUTE.md

 **Report issues or problems**

 If you encounter bugs or problems, feel free to create a github issue.
-Suggestions for addtional features can be creates as issue with the tag enhancement.
+Suggestions for addtional features can be created as issue with the tag enhancement.

 **Support**